Byggvir/ff-rhb/README.md

 # ff-rhb
-Gluon site configuration for Rheinbach (ff-rhb)
+Gluon v2016.1 stable site configuration for Rheinbach, NRW (ff-rhb)

 This site configuration is based on the Rhein-Sieg-Kreis site configuration for Gluon.